Jeep Renegade review

 If you want a small car that can tackle fearsome terrain and are put off by the age of the Suzuki Jimny, look no further than the Renegade, which is excellent off-piste.
 Whether on or off-road, the six-speed gearbox is a surprisingly positive and enjoyable shift, and the smooth nine-speed automatic is a real winner too.

-If you’re worried the car is massively compromised on the road by how capable is it off it, don’t worry.
-In fact the Renenagde Trailhawk, with its chunkier tyres, has the best ride of the bunch.
-Plus, the car doesn’t lean too much in corners and grip remains superb.
-However, the steering is totally numb, the engines unremarkable, and overall the Renegade, while competent, can't match the MINI Countryman, Mazda CX-5 or Nissan Juke for driving fun, nor the Nissan Qashqai for refinement.
+If you’re worried the car is massively compromised on the road by how capable is it off it, don’t.
+In fact, the Renenagde Trailhawk, with its chunkier tyres, has the best ride of the bunch.
+Plus, the combination of decent grip, naturally weighted steering and good body control means the Renegade can be hustled along twisting back roads with confidence.
+However, the Renegade, while competent, can't match the MINI Countryman, Mazda CX-5 or Nissan Juke for outright driving fun, nor the Nissan Qashqai for refinement.

 Given drivers spend the majority of their time firmly on the road, rather than mud-plugging, it feels as if Jeep has lost sight of what most customers actually want from this type of car.